Terms of Reference

 The Committee shall consist of 4 members of the Board, and up to 2 co-opted members who have appropriate expertise.
 In accordance with the Audit Code of Practice membership of the Committee shall not include the Chair of CCCG Board.

 The Chair of the Committee must be a member of the Board.

 The internal auditor will be invited to attend and speak at all meetings of the Committee and the financial statements auditor will be invited when business relevant to them is being discussed.
 They will be expected to attend only for the items that are relevant to them.

 The Chief Operating Officer will be in attendance.
 Other staff may be invited to be in attendance for specific agenda items, with the purpose of answering questions from committee members if it is deemed appropriate.

 The Director of Governance shall be in attendance and be responsible for:

 - advising the committee on matters in relation to the Instrument and Articles of Government and other associated regulations;

 - taking or overseeing the taking of minutes of the meetings.

-Whilst the responsibility for overseeing the membership of the Group’s Committee structure rests with the Chairs’ Group, this Committee, in line with the Audit Code of Practice, reserves the right to maintain its independence in recommending the appointment of Committee members in line with the needs of carrying its responsibilities as specified within these terms of reference.
-In order to ensure that Committee members have recent, relevant experience in risk management, finance, and audit and assurance, the Committee will review its membership at least annually to ensure that members have an appropriate mix of skills and experience to enable the Committee to discharge its duties effectively.
+Whilst the responsibility of overseeing the membership of the Group’s committee structure rests with the Search Committee, this committee, in line with the Audit Code of Practice reserves the right to maintain its independence in recommending the appointment of committee members in line with the needs of carrying its responsibilities as specified within these terms of reference.
+In order to ensure that committee members have recent, relevant experience in risk management, finance and audit and assurance the committee will review its membership at least annually to ensure that members have an appropriate mix of skills and experience to enable the committee to discharge its duties effectively.

 The Committee shall normally meet four times per year.

 The quorum for meetings of the committee shall be 40% of the membership.
 At least two members of the Board must be present.